digiscot/digiscot-website/pages/onedigital.md

 ## New Developments- January 2016

 Our One Digital team has taken shape and is growing still as the project gains ground.
 Development Officers: Maddie and Eilidh are busy signing up Third Sector Interfaces (TSIs) across Scotland and we are happy to announce that we have recently appointed our trainers and facilitators.
-You can follow the progress of Team One Digital with: <a href="http://www.scvo.org.uk/blog/gearing-up-for-one-digital/" class="btn btn-primary btn-lg">Beth's blog</a> <a href="http://www.scvo.org.uk/blog/help-your-organisation-go-digital/" class="btn btn-primary btn-lg">Jo's new blog</a>
+You can follow the progress of Team One Digital with: <a href="http://www.scvo.org.uk/blog/gearing-up-for-one-digital/" class="btn btn-primary btn-lg">Beth's blog</a> <a href="http://www.scvo.org.uk/blog/help-your-organisation-go-digital/" class="btn btn-primary btn-lg">Jo's blog</a>

 ## Senior Leadership Action Learning (Stream Three)